tasmota/docs/docs/Smart-Meter-Interface.md

 !!! note
     On an ESP32, due to a different implementation, serial ports may not be used in conjunction with other Tasmota serial devices.

+!!! note
+    when using bidirectional serial io (receive and transmit), hardwareserial is recommended.

 The Smart Meter Interface provides a means to connect many kinds of meters to Tasmota. **The following types of meter protocols are supported:**